 Don't just write your scene and go on with your content, but read, reread and edit your story until you got it right (it's the hook of your post!).

-6. Use an anecdote, then ask your readers questions about it before you give advice on your topic
+… then ask your readers questions about it before you give advice on your topic.

 The anecdote may come from your life, your work, or another person's life.
 What counts is that you use it as your starting point to lead the reader into your content and give the right settings to understand your message.